Bubble-Protocol/seedling/docs/about.md

 ## Beta Phase

 Seedling is currently in a Beta phase, which means we're testing the waters, ironing out bugs, and continually enhancing the platform.
-The beta version runs on the Base Goerli testnet.

 We're excited to invite users to explore Seedling, share feedback, and help us create a truly decentralized content-sharing space.